 Elevator & Escalator Accidents

 Each day, we rely on elevators and escalators to get from floor to floor in office buildings, libraries, parking garages, retail stores, and other highly frequented areas.
 Most times you use these without any issues.
 The U.S. Bureau of Labor Statistics reports that 27 people are killed in elevator accidents each year, though over 10,000 are injured.
 Thousands more are affected by escalator incidents.
+If you or someone you know was injured or killed due to an elevator or escalator, contact a personal injury lawyer from Staver Accident Injury Lawyers, P.C. today at (312) 236-2900.

 Common Elevator Defects and Malfunctions